simplcommerce/docs/docs/token-authentication.md

 ---

-Although the admin side are written as a Single Page Application with Angular, we chose cookies for authentication, for simplicity.
+Although the admin side is written as a Single Page Application with Angular, we chose cookies for authentication and simplicity.

-Recently we have support a very simple token authenticatio so that you can call APIs add products, categories,...
+Recently we support a very simple token authentication method which you can use to call APIs, such as 'add products', 'categories', etc..

 ### To get the access token